 required for program

-Learn to engage and understand different cultural, ethnic, and religious groups for work and ministry, from seasoned Christian faculty who have served overseas.
+Understand different cultural, ethnic, and religious groups for work and ministry.
+Learn from seasoned Christian faculty who have served overseas.
 The intercultural studies major was designed to promote the interest and concern of all students for intercultural ministry both in North America and overseas.
 This degree lays the foundations for you to live and work all around the globe.

 of Northwestern’s Christian Ministries graduates felt professionally prepared by their education